snitkdan/consistent-hashing-lab/README.md

 - python3

 ## Data
 The workload will be based on the [dblp collaboration network](https://snap.stanford.edu/data/com-DBLP.html).
-A simpler, sample workload will also be provided for you to test/debug things separately .
+A simpler sample workload will also be provided for you to test/debug things separately .
 Each load balancer you write will become increasingly more complex until you eventually implement Consistent Hashing.

 ### Generating the workload
 1. To download the data, navigate to the Workloads folder, run